Skip to main content

 If your property's EPC is expired, missing, or below the minimum standard when you try to register, you have two options:

-Get a new EPC — book an assessment, carry out any required improvements, and obtain a compliant certificate before or during registration.
+1. Get a new EPC, book an assessment, carry out any required improvements, and obtain a compliant certificate before or during registration.
 Use our guide to choosing a reliable EPC assessor to find a qualified Domestic Energy Assessor.

-Register a formal exemption — if your property genuinely cannot reach EPC C within the £10,000 cost cap, or if third-party consent (from a freeholder or tenant) has been refused, you can register an exemption on the PRS Exemptions Register.
+2. Register a formal exemption, if your property genuinely cannot reach the minimum standard within the cost cap, which is £3,500 including VAT today and which the government has proposed raising to £10,000 alongside the band C standard, or if third-party consent (from a freeholder or tenant) has been refused, you can register an exemption on the PRS Exemptions Register.
 This must be done before the database registration deadline, not after a non-compliance flag is issued.

 Penalties for Not Registering